stonehippo/blinka_firmata/README.md

 This client was written as a layer for [CircuitPython Blinka](https://circuitpython.org/blinka) to allow control of boards running Firmata, such as an Arduino Uno.
 It can also be used as a standalone module for controlling Firmata devices.

-This client supports the StandardFirmata firmware.
-Other Firmata firmware should work, possibly requiring some modifications to this library.
+The best was to use this client is the [ConfigurabFirmata firmware](https://github.com/firmata/ConfigurableFirmata).
+It has also been tested with StandardFirmata, though that firmaware is a bit out of date and has not been udpdate to support recent(ish) updates to the Firmata Prototcol. **I really do recommend using ConfigurableFirmate**.
+Other Firmata-compatible firmware should work, possibly requiring some modifications to this library.
 Contributions for additional support are welcome.

 ## Adding Firmata Support to Blinka

 There are several ways to use [Blinka](https://gist.github.com/stonehippo/2393ad06fb1d9524b22568f7110cf0ce) to connect a PC to peripherals like I2C and SPI.
 I am wondering if Blinka could also be made into a client for the classic [Firmata](https://github.com/firmata/protocol) protocol.
 This would make it possible to program devices running the [Firmata Arudino](https://github.com/firmata/arduino) using CircuitPython, which could be fun and useful.

 If this works, it will be similar to the [Blinka support for RP2040 devices](https://learn.adafruit.com/circuitpython-libraries-on-any-computer-with-raspberry-pi-pico).
-Firmata has support for several common peripherals, like GPIO, ADCs, and PWM, pluse more advanced stuff like I2C and SPI.
+Firmata has support for several common peripherals, like GPIO, ADCs, and PWM, plus more advanced stuff like I2C and SPI.
 It *should* be possible to use this as the base layer for at least some of Blinka's APIs.

 ## Why Do This?